openhab/openhab-js/README.md

 Each loacle consists of a two letter language indicator followed by a "-" and a two letter dialect indicator: e.g. "EN-US".
 Installing a locale can be done through the command `npm install @js-joda/locale_de-de` from the *$OPENHAB_CONF/automation/js* folder.

-To import and use a local into your rule you need to require it and create a `DateTimeFormatter` that uses it.
+To import and use a local into your rule you need to require it and create a `DateTimeFormatter` that uses it:

 ```javascript
 var Locale = require('@js-joda/locale_de-de').Locale.GERMAN;